 Jacky turned to Sam.
 “You don’t know?
 It’s written on his face.”

 “I can’t wait to meet her then,” Ming Dao said.
 “Everyone has been talking about her.
-And every one of you guy seem to like her.”
+And every one of you guys seems to like her.”

 “Leave me out of it,” Johnny said.
 “I was just being friendly with her at the party since her boyfriend went off with his wife to do their interviews.”